Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Introduction and Background

+It is an important feature of the \Lov that submodular functions are extended to convex ones and therefore, discrete optimization problems involving submodular functions become amenable to the powerful tools of convex optimization.
+It is our systematic purpose to explore the power of the \Lov in the context of functions that are not submodular or convex and explore its potential there.
+In this paper, which is a part of our general program, we want to use the \Lov to study the interplay between discrete and continuous aspects in Morse theory.
+To this end, we shall work on a restricted version of the Lov\'asz extension.
+For $\A\subset\power(V)$ and $f:\A\to\R$, we take $\D_\A=\{\vec x\in\R^{n}_{\ge0}:V^t(\vec x)\in\A,\forall t\in\R\}$ as a feasible domain of the Lov\'asz extension $f^L$, where $V^t(\vec x)=\{i\in V: x_i>t\}$ is the upper level set of $\vec x$ at level $t$ (using this notation, we indeed write $V^{x_{\sigma(i)}}(\vec x)$ as $V^{\sigma(i)}(\vec x)$ in \eqref{eq:Lovasum} for simplicity).
+It is clear that for $\vec x\in \D_\A$, the Lov\'asz extension $f^L$ of $\vec x$ is well-defined by \eqref{eq:Lovasum}.

-Forman introduced a discrete Morse theory on simplicial complexes \cite{Forman98,Forman02}.
+The discrete Morse theory on simplicial complexes was introduced by Forman \cite{Forman98,Forman02}.
 This theory has some deep connections with smooth Morse theory \cite{Benedetti12,Gallais10,Benedetti16}, as well as practical applications \cite{RWS11}, and also admits several slight generalizations.
-Both this discrete Morse theory and the classical smooth one are simple, since they exclude some complicated cases such as monkey-saddle points.
-We will construct the relationship between the Morse theory of a discrete Morse function and its Lov\'asz extension in Section \ref{sec:critical}.
-Note that the standard ideas and methods cannot be directly applied because the Lov\'asz extension is one-homogeneous and all local flows can go along the rays from the original point and thus all possible critical points are trivial.
-Therefore, we should restrict the Lov\'asz extension $f^L$ to a subset of its feasible domain.
-This will lead us to the following result.
+It also possesses surprising applications in algebraic combinatorics and derived algebraic geometry \cite{AroneBrantner}.
+Both this discrete Morse theory and the classical smooth one make assumptions that exclude some complicated cases such as monkey-saddle points, which makes them simpler.

+We will construct the relationship between the Morse theory of a discrete Morse function, that is, a function defined on the face set $\K$ of an abstract simplicial complex, and its Lov\'asz extension in Section \ref{sec:discrete-Morse}.
+We define the \Lov on the order complex $S_\K$, the simplicial complex whose vertex set is $\K$ and whose faces are the inclusion chains in $\K$.
+In this way, we can use the procedure of \Lov to extend a function on a set of discrete points, the vertices of $S_\K$.

+We restrict the Lov\'asz extension $f^L$ to a geometric realization of the order complex $|S_\K|$ which is a subset of the feasible domain of $f^L$.
+It is surprising that the Lov\'asz extension on restricted domains leads to a fascinating connection between discrete and continuous Morse theory and Lusternik-Schnirelman theory: